-Our qualified educators plan experiences which support the development of children’s skills in various areas of interest and are part of the Te Whariki framework.
-Our programme puts children’s learning at the core through developmental observations, the children’s interests and parent conversations and feedback.
+Our daycare qualified educators plan experiences which support the development of children’s skills in various areas of interest and are part of the Te Whariki framework.
+Our childcare programme puts children’s learning at the core through developmental observations, the children’s interests and parent conversations and feedback.

 Learning for every child is at the pace defined by them to ensure each one reaches their full potential.
 We aim to support Pasifika and Maori children by embedding our values and curriculum documents Te Whāriki, Tapasā and Tātaiako to ensure cultural competencies are met.